barbabjetolov-zz/endocode-test/README.md

 ```

 ## Deploy
 This service can be deployed in an existing kubernetes cluster using the provided jenkinsfile.
 The cluster IP has to be set manually in the `main.tf` file.
-This plan also requires certificates to authenticate to the cluster.

 The helm chart contains templates to create a service, a deployment and an nginx-ingress that allows communication with the service.

+## Logging
+The repo has a terraform file, `main_ekf`, that contains instructions to install an EKF stack in the kubernetes cluster.
+It's based on the official elastic helm charts for [Kibana](https://github.com/elastic/helm-charts/tree/6.5.2-alpha1/kibana) and [Elasticsearch](https://github.com/elastic/helm-charts/blob/6.5.2-alpha1/elasticsearch/README.md), plus a custom chart for Fluentd, `fluentd-chart`.
+Kibana is set to be listening on the cluster port 5601, so port-forwarding is required to access the UI.